Kona Wozo 2019 Review

 Our Analysis and Test Results

 In addition to the front suspension, the Wozo has good geometry numbers that make descending even more comfortable and surprisingly playful.
 While the geometry of this bike is nothing groundbreaking, it's more progressive and modern than any of the competition, especially for a hardtail fat bike.
 Thanks to the suspension fork up front, it has the tallest front end of all the models we tested which helps to keep the rider in a less aggressive and more relaxed descending position.
-The 68.5-degree head tube angle is among the slackest of all the models in this test, and combined with the front suspension help to give this bike a confidence inspiring front end when pointed downhill.
+The 68.5-degree head tube angle is among the slackest of all the models in this test and combined with the front suspension help to give this bike a confidence-inspiring front end when pointed downhill.
 The reach measures 475mm, roughly 20-25mm longer than all of the other competitors, with a moderate length wheelbase of 1181mm which is again the longest of all the models in this test.
 Those longer reach and wheelbase numbers help to give this bike its calm and planted demeanor at speed but with an impressively short 420mm chainstay length it is still plenty playful and manualing or getting this bike off the ground is relatively easy.

 Testers found there to be adequate range provided by the 11-speed SRAM NX drivetrain and never needed to get off the bike while climbing unless bogged down in too soft of snow.
 The traction provided by the 3.8" Maxxis Minion FBR tire is also excellent and hooks up well on snow and dirt alike.

 As with all of the other bikes in this review, Kona went in-house for the majority of their cockpit components.
 The front end has a nice 780mm wide Kona handlebar and short 40mm stem with a beefy 35mm clamp and comfortable Kona lock-on grips.
 On the back they have a Kona branded WTB Volt saddle clamped to a Kona XC/BC alloy seat post.
-They also thoughtfully added a quick release seat post clamp to expedite changes in saddle height.
+They also thoughtfully added a quick-release seat post clamp to expedite changes in saddle height.

 The Wozo rolls on a pair of 27.5" SUNringle Mulefut 65 rims laced to a Joytech 15 x 150mm front and a Formula 12x 177mm rear hub.
-The narrower rim width plays well with the 3.8" wide Maxxis Minion FBF and FBR EXO casing tires and gives them a slightly narrower and rounder profile that gives this bike a little more agility and versatility but decreases its floatation compared to bikes with wider rims and tires.
+The narrower rim width plays well with the 3.8" wide Maxxis Minion FBF and FBR EXO casing tires and gives them a slightly narrower and rounder profile that provides this bike with a little more agility and versatility but decreases its floatation compared to bikes with wider rims and tires.

 Kona's blend of their Wo fat bike and their Honzo trail hardtail has resulted in the versatile and fun to ride Wozo.
 This bike boasts the most modern geometry of all the models we tested along with front suspension that gives it a distinct advantage on the descents over its fully rigid competitors in this review.
-If you're looking for a capable and playful fat bike that you can ride year round on snow, dirt, or both, then look no further than the Wozo.
+If you're looking for a capable and playful fat bike that you can ride year-round on snow, dirt, or both, then look no further than the Wozo.

 Other Versions and Accessories

-The Wo ($1,599) comes with Kona's Fat aluminum frame, a rigid fork, a Shimano Deore 10-speed drivetrain, a handful of Kona's house-branded parts, and massive 4.8" Schwalbe Jumbo Jim tires.
+The Wo ($1,599) has a more conservative fat bike geometry and comes with Kona's Fat aluminum frame, a rigid fork, a SRAM SX 12-speed drivetrain, a handful of Kona's house-branded parts, and massive 4.8" Vee tires.

 — Jeremy Benson, Pat Donahue